akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ____
 ## 3. Postprocessing with python

 The ["point_output_process"](Preprocessing.md#21-point-output-process) and ["line_output_process"](Preprocessing.md#22-line-output-process) that you have defined in ProjectParametersCustom.json generates an ascii output (.dat files), with time series of respective pressure and velocities.
-We recommend (and support) you to create your own pythons scripts with numpy and matplotlib to visualize the data.
+We recommend (and support) you to create your own python scripts with numpy and matplotlib to visualize the data.
 Here's an example of a python script to generate a simple plot of the pressure of a certain point:

 ```python
 import numpy as np